Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras under surgery

-For the contributions from non-constant disks, the first equality above is an application of Remark \ref{following}, the second is by the power series of the exponential function, the third and fourth equalities are algebraic simplifications the fifth is by Theorem \ref{biject}, and the last is the expansion $b_0 = b_\cap + b_0(x) x + b_0(\ol{x}) \ol{x}$.
+where $j_0$ is defined in \eqref{j0}.
+For the contributions from non-constant disks, the first equality above is an application of Remark \ref{rem:following}, the second is by the power series of the exponential function, the third and fourth equalities are algebraic simplifications, the fifth is by Theorem \ref{thm:biject} and Proposition \ref{prop:noothers2}, and the last is the expansion $b_0 = b_\cap + b_0(x) x + b_0(\ol{x}) \ol{x}$.